-As a result of the dryness that could seriously affect the wetland area in certain years, Martha Crone had several more pools dug out in 1947.
-There were three in total and one may have been the original pool of Eloise Butler's time.
+As a result of the dryness that could seriously affect the wetland area in certain years, Martha Crone had three more pools dug out in 1947.
+There were now four in total within what is the current garden wetland space, including the one that was the original small pool of Eloise Butler's time.
 In 1948 Martha had the new pools enlarged.
 These pools in the wetland subsequently silted in and had to excavated several times.
 Gardener Ken Avery and assistant Ed Bruckelmyer did the first excavation in 1961, removing swamp grass and digging out to a depth of 18 inches.
 The pools were not connected and if rainfall was not sufficient, the pools would be filled with a hose run from the city water supply in the Upland Garden, one pool at a time.
 So when Ken and Ed dug out the pools they created a channel from one to the other so that filling one would cause the others to fill also.
 By 1965 the pools were only 6 inches deep so Ken dug them out again, this time to a depth of two feet.
 But by then he had installed the water supply into the lower garden so if a hose was needed, it was closer.
 By 1979 the pool channel was silted in and had to be dug out once more.